risk-first/website/menagerie/Dependency-Risk.md

 Finding out about bus schedules is easy.
 But in a large company, [Communication Risk](Communication-Risk) and especially [Invisibility Risk](Communication-Risk#invisibility-risk) are huge problems.
 This tends to get called "[Silo Mentality](https://en.wikipedia.org/wiki/Information_silo#Silo_mentality)", that is, ignoring what else is going on in other divisions of the company or ["not invented here"](https://en.wikipedia.org/wiki/Not_invented_here) syndrome:

-> "In management the term silo mentality often refers to information silos in organizations.
-Silo mentality is caused by divergent goals of different organizational units." - [Silo Mentality, _Wikipedia_](https://en.wikipedia.org/wiki/Information_silo#Silo_mentality)
+> "In management the term silo mentality often refers to information silos in organisations.
+Silo mentality is caused by divergent goals of different organisational units." - [Silo Mentality, _Wikipedia_](https://en.wikipedia.org/wiki/Information_silo#Silo_mentality)

 Ironically, _more communication_ might not be the answer - if channels are provided to discover functionality in other teams you can still run into [Trust Risk](Communication-Risk#trust--belief-risk) (why should I believe in the quality of this dependency?)
 Or [Channel Risk](Communication-Risk#channel-risk) in terms of too low a signal-to-noise ratio, or desperate self-promotion.